Edited by John Leach

 We at Insurify know that pet parents would do anything for their furry family members, which includes providing them with the best medical care.
-But some pet owners can feel apprehensive when it comes to paying a high monthly premium—especially for accidents and illnesses that may not even happen.
+But some pet owners can feel apprehensive when it comes to paying a high monthly premium —especially for accidents and illnesses that may not even happen.

 The cost of pet insurance usually depends on factors that pet parents can’t control, like their pet’s breed, age, location, and size.
 However, customizing features like the reimbursement percentage, payout limits, deductibles, and coverage options can also impact the monthly premium.
 Typically, wellness plans, accident-only coverage, and discount programs can cost significantly less than accident and illness coverage.
 With so many options, narrowing down the search for the perfect policy can seem impossible.

-Affordable Pet Insurance Companies
+Cheap Pet Insurance Companies

 Figo is an excellent option for affordable cat and dog insurance.
 It has three plans that vary in annual payouts, chiropractic and acupuncture coverage, and maximum lifetime payout.
 Figo lets policyholders adjust the deductible, reimbursement percentage, and maximum payout.
 Policyholders can also choose to buy plan add-ons like rehabilitation coverage and vet exam fees, but it doesn’t offer any wellness plans.
 Despite its comprehensive coverage, Figo has some of the lowest quotes for dogs and cats and provides a multi-pet discount.

-Another great benefit is access to Figo’s pet cloud app, which functions as a hub for accessing essential policy documents and a pet-centered social media app.
+Another great benefit is access to Figo ’s pet cloud app, which functions as a hub for accessing essential policy documents and a pet-centered social media app.
 It connects local pet parents and maps out nearby pet-friendly areas.
 This can be a great tool for dog parents looking to socialize their new puppy or take their longtime furry friend out on the town.

 Embrace is another excellent option for younger cats and dogs.
 Pet owners can choose between complete accident and illness coverage or accident-only coverage.
 They can also add-on a wellness plan, which would cover preventive and routine care like vaccines and checkups.
 Embrace stands out because policyholders can add a wellness plan and still pay relatively little compared to competitors.
 They even offer a multi-pet discount.

-Embrace also has a number of benefits, including the reinstatement of “cured” pre-existing conditions and a vanishing deductible policy.
+Embrace pet insurance also has a number of benefits, including the reinstatement of “cured” pre-existing conditions and a vanishing deductible policy.
 Both of these benefits let policyholders keep the most coverage but still have a low monthly cost.
 Unfortunately, Embrace is one of the few companies to have an upper age limit.
 That means that any pet over the age of 14 can not receive accident and illness coverage.
 However, Embrace will not deny coverage for pets that are already enrolled.
 All pets qualify for accident-only coverage regardless of age.

 ASPCA is another affordable pet insurance provider that offers relatively good coverage.
 Pet parents can choose between accident and illness coverage or accident-only coverage.
 They also have a wellness plan for routine care.
 Similar to Embrace, ASPCA will reinstate “cured” pre-existing conditions like urinary tract infections.
 The lack of upper age limit makes this an excellent option for pet parents with older pets.